willymcallister/willymcallister.github.io/_articles/charge.md

 ## Making sense of charge

-Great!
-Now we know why there is electric force.
-It's because objects have charge!
+Now we know why there is electric force---it's because objects have charge.

 So what is charge?
 Uhh...